 With five times as many students as 10 years ago disclosing a mental health issue to their university, Vice Chancellors are being urged to make student wellbeing a strategic priority.
 Student mental health is also increasingly on the radar of employers, who want to ensure they attract, support and retain the next generation of talent entering the workforce.

-This two-hour evidence-based workshop is an opportunity for universities and employers to share ideas about what is and isn’t working when it comes to meeting the wellbeing needs of students.
+This two-hour evidence-based workshop is an opportunity for universities and employers to share ideas about what is and isn't working when it comes to meeting the wellbeing needs of students and staff.
 It will also consider ways in which employers and universities can collaborate so that everybody benefits.
+Hear case studies showcasing:

 More and more employers are recognising the need to support the mental health and wellbeing of their employees.
 However, too many are still taking a piecemeal approach that does not have real impact and is not sustainable.
 To maximise budgets and reach, a joined up approach is essential.

 Drawing on insight from a leading employer's experiences, this workshop will demonstrate how a holistic strategy can be devised that links with the organisation's core values and empowers employees to take control of their own wellbeing.

 The content is relevant to all types of employer - whether you are just getting started with a mental health or wellbeing strategy, or you are looking to move to the next level of implementation.

 Mental health is fast becoming the business issue of our time.
 There are lots of solutions emerging but many organisations do not know where to start, or where to go next.
 This interactive workshop will be run by Tomorrow's Company, a think tank that delivers research, innovation and thought leadership to inspire and enable business to be a force for good in society.
 Dr Emma Lawrance, Mental Health Innovations Fellow, Institute of Global Health Innovation, Imperial College London will help to lead the session.
 Attend to explore: